Cross Between A Horse And A Zebra

 One notable trend is the use of assisted reproductive technologies (ART) in zebroid breeding.
 Techniques such as artificial insemination and embryo transfer have been employed to increase the chances of successful pregnancies and to overcome some of the fertility challenges associated with hybridization.
 While these technologies can improve the efficiency of zebroid breeding, they also raise further ethical questions about the manipulation of animal reproduction.

 Another area of interest is the study of zebroid genetics.
 Researchers are using advanced genomic tools to investigate the genetic basis of zebroid characteristics, such as striping patterns and temperament.
 This research could provide valuable insights into the genetic mechanisms underlying hybridization and the evolution of equine species.
-Furthermore, comparative studies of zebroid and parental genomes could help identify genes that contribute to health and fertility issues in hybrids.
+On top of that, comparative studies of zebroid and parental genomes could help identify genes that contribute to health and fertility issues in hybrids.

 Tips and Expert Advice